 Individuals who have applied for permanent residence under Canada's pathway for essential workers and international graduates in 2021 may also apply for an open work permit.

 - An applicant's spouse or common law partner as well as their dependent children 18 years or over can also be eligible to apply for an open work permit under this policy so long as they also live in Canada.

 - Applications will need to be submitted online.

 - Effective summer 2022, Immigration, Refugees and Citizenship Canada (IRCC) will offer work permits under this policy that will be valid until 2024.

 - If you have applied to extend your permit permit before your current one has expired, you can maintain your status and have authorization to work without a work permit under the same conditions as your original work permit while the new permit is undergoing processing.

 To be eligible for this one-time temporary policy, you need to show IRCC that you:

-- have submitted an immigration application under one of the new streams for essential workers and international graduates
+- have submitted an immigration application under one of the streams for essential workers and international graduates in 2021

 - have held a valid work permit or were authorized to work without a work permit or under any public policy when you submitted your immigration application